victorpoluceno/xwing/README.rst

 Features planned to *0.1* release:

+* Basic Actor functions: spawn, send and recv [DONE].
+* Heartbeat for connection check and keepalive [DONE].
+* Full remote communication support with multiplexing and port mapper.
+[DONE]
+* One connection per connected actor.
+[DONE]
+* Auto start of Xwing Hub on Node start.
+[NOT STARTED]
+* Fault isolation between actors.
+[NOT STARTED]
 * Task Scheduler with SMP support.
-* Auto start of Xwing Hub on Node start.
-* Heartbeat for connection check and keepalive.
+[NOT STARTED]
 * Full tested and benchmarked uvloop support.
+[IN PROGRESS]

 Development
 ----------